theobald-software/helpcenter.theobald-software.github.io/includes/xu-bc-web-api.md

 	- `[protocol]://[host]:[port]/?name=[extraction_name]&wait=false` becomes `[protocol]://[host]:[port]/start/[extraction_name]`

 !!! tip
-	 You can use the UI in the “Run Extraction” menu to generate an URL for extraction runs, see [Run Extractions](documentation/run-extractions.md).
+	 You can use the UI in the “Run Extraction” menu to generate an URL for extraction runs, see {% if page.meta.product == "xtract-universal" %}[Run Extractions](documentation/execute-and-automate/run-an-extraction.md/#run-extractions-in-the-designer){% else %}[Run Extractions](documentation/run-extractions.md/#run-extractions-in-the-designer){% endif %}.

 #### Response